|UPDATED: June 29, 2021

 and runs 13 miles

 Kelso.
-This early road once existed as part of the most
+This early road originally existed as the most

 direct route between Baker and Kelso long before Kelbaker Road was

-constructed (Kelbaker Road did not yet exist in USGS topo maps dated
+constructed (NOTE: Kelbaker Road did not yet exist in any form in USGS

 6 pages, 13 miles.